-Par ticulars Footnote As at 31 March, 2021 31 March, 2020

-(Rs. in Lakhs) (Rs. in Lakhs)

-(a) Prepaid expenses 10 14

-(b) Capital Advances 4 21

-(C) Deposit with sales tax and other Authorities (i) 72 84

-(d) MAT credit receivable (ii) 853 837

-(e) Others receivable (iii) 138 136

-Total 1,077 1,092
+Partio culars Footnote As at 31 March, 2022 (Rs. in Lakhs) 31 March, 2021 (a) F Prepaid expenses 8 10 (b) C Capital Advances 3 4 (c) D Deposit with sales tax and other Authorities (i) 72 72 (d) N /IAT credit receivable (ii) 915 853 (e) Ir ncome tax refund of earlier years 17 - (f) A Advance to suppliers / Others (iii) 107 138 Т otal 1,123 1,077

 - (i) Deposits with Sales Tax Authorities amounting to Rs.
 71 Lakhs represent the amount deposited as a pre-condition for preferring appeal.
-Management, based upon the legal advice, is of the view that appeals will be decided in favour of company and hence are recoverable. - (ii) MAT credit of Rs.
-47 Lakhs (PY: NIL) pertaining to earlier years has been written off during the year and MAT Credit of Rs 63 lacs (PY Rs 213 lacs) has been recognised during the year. - (iii) Includes amount of Rs.
-114 Lakhs (P.Y.
-Rs.
-114 Lakhs) advance to supplier recoverable from earlier years.
-The same will be received/adjusted in the financial year 2021-22, The management is of the view that amount is good for recovery and hence no provision is made.
-It also includes Rs.17 Lakhs (P.Y.
-Rs.
-16 Lakhs) from Ispace Developers Private Limited.
-No interest is charged as the property of Ispace Developers Private Ltd is kept as security with the bank.
+Appellate Authority-1 Jaipur, CTO vide order Dated 22.12.2021 has determined tax liability of Rs 71 Lakhs against which petition has been filed before the Rajasthan Tax Board Ajmer.
+Company is of the view that the Appeal would be decided in its favour and hence no provision has been made. - (ii) MAT credit of Rs.
+Nil Lakhs (PY Rs.47 Lakhs) pertaining to earlier years has been written off during the year and MAT Credit of Rs 62 lakhs (PY Rs 63 lakhs) has been recognised during the year. - (iii) Refund of Rs.17 Lakhs for the AY 2017-18 (classified as Other Current assets in the previous year) is adjusted by the department against demand of AY 2007-08 which has not been cancelled due to non credit of Appeal effect of CIT(A) order.
+It is being followed up with IT Department for refund. - (iv) Includes amount of Rs.
+74 Lakhs (P.Y.
+Rs.114 Lakhs) advance to supplier recoverable from earlier years.
+The same will be received/adjusted in the financial year 2022-23, The management is of the view that amount is good for recovery and hence no provision is made.
+The amount of Rs 17 Lakhs (14.91% of total advances) represents expenses incurred on behalf of related party whose property was hypothecated against borrowings in earlier years which was released during the year.
+The amount is considered good for recovery and will be received along with interest in the subsequent financial year.